 The Maryland Energy Administration (MEA) has created a $5 million Resiliency Hub Grant Program (for FY 2019) to provide funding for the construction of community resiliency hubs with solar power and battery storage.
 The program provides funding to microgrid developers to offset some of the costs to build a resiliency hub in high-density, low- and moderate-income neighborhoods in Maryland.
 The program defines “resiliency hubs” as community facilities “designed to provide emergency heating and cooling capability; refrigeration of temperature sensitive medications and milk from nursing mothers; plug power for charging of cell phone and computer batteries; as well as emergency lighting.”
 The purpose of a resiliency hub is to provide clean, reliable, and affordable energy during power grid outages and solar power investments in at-risk communities that can also serve to reduce the cost of electricity to the hosting site during normal grid operation.
-The deadline for grant applications is March 1, 2019.

 Applications will be ranked based upon the ratio of low and moderate income people served.
 Sites for resilience hubs must be “within short walking distance from economically disadvantaged populations.”
 Recommended examples of suitable facilities include but are not limited to schools, religious institutions, community centers, senior centers, and affordable housing buildings with community spaces.
 The MEA emphasized that the hubs are intended to strengthen the resilience of local communities by serving as meeting places and information centers for the surrounding residents in addition to emergency shelters or hospitals, not to replace them.